kronostechnologies/tax-ca/README.md

 ```
 MISC
-  |--ConsumerPriceIndex
+  |--consumer-price-index
-  |--IQPFStats
+  |--iqpf-stats
-  |--LifeExpectancy
+  |--life-expectancy
 ```

 ## Development

-This library is maintained by the _Equisoft Plan_ team in Quebec City.
+This library is maintained by the _Equisoft/plan_ product team in Quebec City, QC, Canada.

 We strongly value [inner source](https://en.wikipedia.org/wiki/Inner_source) practices within Equisoft and encourage contributors external to the FNA team to submit issues (including feature requests) and pull requests to the repository.